dinhtanloc/Using-MPU-and-ESP32-to-make-AutoGun-for-VR-mobile-game/README.md

 ## 🧠 Conclusion

 This project demonstrates how a simple yet thoughtful hardware setup can dramatically improve mobile VR interaction.
-By combining ESP32 and MPU6050 with Unity, we create a responsive, affordable, and immersive experience that challenges the limitations of mobile VR platforms."
+By combining ESP32 and MPU6050 with Unity, we create a responsive, affordable, and immersive experience that challenges the limitations of mobile VR platforms.